 Fit Quality Lighting

 By their nature basements are dark and gloomy, and older Toronto homes often have one or two scrappy lights mounted in odd places.
-Remember, you’re almost never going to get sun coming into the room, so you need to create the effect of daylight with quality lighting.
+Remember, you’re almost never going to get the sun coming into the room, so you need to create the effect of daylight with quality lighting.
 Pot lights are a great way to create a soft, pleasant glow, and by adding a dimmer switch you can control how bright and warm the room gets.

 Do the Floor